Best Visitor Insurance Plans in Canada – Compare 2026 Plans & Ratings Compared

 Take the case of Mr. Singh, a client whose father slipped and broke his ankle while out walking in Mississauga.
 A simple ER visit, x-rays, and an outpatient cast set the family back nearly $3,700.
 They had just arrived and hadn’t gotten around to finalizing insurance.
 That delay cost them weeks of stress and dollars they never planned to spend.

 These are the avoidable financial burdens Visitor Insurance is designed to prevent.
-In 2025, rising healthcare costs and growing regulatory attention on medical care for visitors will make Visitor Visa Insurance in Canada more important than ever.
+In 2026, rising healthcare costs and increased scrutiny from insurers and immigration authorities around visitor medical coverage make Visitor Visa Insurance in Canada more important than ever.

 How We Choose the Best Visitor Insurance Plans in Canada